OpenStruct/goeasycli/README.md

 ## Commands

-- `goeasycli -p test -f {gin, fiber}` - this will create a new project with the name `test` and the framework you choose.
-The default framework is `gin`.
-We're working on adding more frameworks.
+- `goeasycli -p <project_name> -f {gin, fiber}` - this will create a new project with the framework you choose.
+If the framework is not specified, it will default to `gin`.